opendistro/for-elasticsearch-docs/docs/troubleshoot/tls.md

 ### Validate certificate chain

 TLS certificates are organized in a certificate chain.
 You can check with `keytool` that the certificate chain is correct by inspecting the owner and the issuer of each certificate.
-If you used the demo installation script that ships with the Security plugin, the chain looks like:
+If you used the demo installation script that ships with the security plugin, the chain looks like:

 #### Node certificate